2021–22 Philadelphia 76ers season

 The 2021–22 Philadelphia 76ers season was the 73rd season for the franchise in the National Basketball Association (NBA).

 The season was marred by controversy as All-Star guard Ben Simmons demanded to be traded due to his refusal to play for the team, and had missed training camp to enforce his holdout.
 The 76ers fined Simmons for conduct detrimental to the team and would continue to do so throughout the season.
 This led to Simmons being the most fined player in NBA history, with reports suggesting he had lost more than $10 million by the end of 2021.

 On February 10, 2022, Simmons, along with Seth Curry, Andre Drummond, and draft picks, were traded to the Brooklyn Nets in exchange for All-Star guard James Harden and Paul Millsap.

 On April 3, after a win over the Cleveland Cavaliers, the Sixers clinched their fifth consecutive playoff appearance.

-The Sixers defeated the Toronto Raptors in the first round in six games and avenged their second round loss to them in 2019.
+The Sixers defeated the Toronto Raptors in the first round in six games and avenged their second-round loss to them in 2019.
 They faced the Miami Heat in the second round where they lost in six games.

 Draft picks

-The Sixers initially carried one first-round pick and two second-round pick in the draft.
-The 50th pick was given via New York by the Willy Hermagomez trade made in 2015.
+The Sixers initially carried one first-round pick and two second-round picks in the draft.
+The 50th pick was given via New York by the Willy Hernangómez trade made in 2015.
 It was reported that the 50th pick Filip Petrušev would not join the 2021–22 roster.
 Petrušev signed for Turkish team Anadolu Efes on August 17.